 Segments and metrics

 Metabase allows admins to create segments and metrics so people can quickly and easily reference them in the query builder.
-Just head over to the Admin Panel and select Data Model from the top menu.
+Just head over to the Admin Panel and select Table Metadata from the top menu.

 Creating a Segment

 A segment is just a special named filter or set of filters.
 You can create these to make sure that there is an official definition of a subset of customers, users, or products that everyone on your team can refer to consistently.
 For example, you might create a segment called “Active Users” that contains all the filters that are needed to correctly select active users.

 To start, select the Segments tab, followed by the New segment button on the right side of the screen.
 Choose the appropriate table and filters for your new segment and add a title and description.
 When you’re done, this segment will be accessible from the filter list in the query builder when viewing this table (the segment will not be automatically applied to the table).

 Now you’ll be looking at the segment builder, which is a limited version of the query builder, with only the option to add filters.
 Add your filter(s) as you would in the query builder, and then give your segment a name and a description (these will be visible in the query builder filter dropdown after you’ve saved).
 If you want to test out your segment in the query builder before you save it, just click the Preview button, which will open a new query builder window with your segment applied.